 For weekend guest list reservations, you can fill out this form on The Barbershop’s website.
 But heads up – you may not get a response from the venue because the guest list is often reserved for guests of employees.

 The speakeasy features a large selection of scotch and whiskey.
 I’ve included a few pages from the current drink menu below so you can get an idea of the offerings and prices.

 In addition to these, you’ll also find Rye Whiskey, American Whiskey, Canadian Whisky, Single Malt Scotch, and Blended Scotch.
 There’s also beer starting at around $10 per bottle.

-And if you like craft cocktails (or what The Barbershop calls “Spiced Juices”), the venue has some amazing ones!
+And if you like craft cocktails (or what the speakeasy calls “Spiced Juices”), the venue has some amazing ones!
 My favorite is the “Black Beauty.”
 It’s made with Bulleit Bourbon, strawberry syrup, lemon juice, honey, and Peychaud’s Bitters.

-Most of the tables inside The Barbershop Saloon are high-end, luxury couches.
+Most of the tables inside the saloon are high-end, luxury couches.
 So if you book one of these, you’ll have seating for the entire evening.
 And a designated cocktail server to take your bottle orders.
 You’ll also get expedited entry into the venue.

 Similar to Vegas clubs, tables at The Barbershop are priced as minimum spend requirements.
 So you’ll need to spend at least the specified amount while you’re there.
 But keep in mind that with all reservations, there are extra fees – like sales tax and the server gratuity.